jwbrooks0/double_langmuir_probe_analysis/README.md

 ### double_langmuir_probe_analysis
-This is a (mostly faithful) reproduction of the double Langmuir probe analysis as described by Beal and Brown.
+This is a (mostly faithful) reproduction of the double Langmuir probe analysis as described by Beal, Brown, and Lobbia.

 ### Known differences between my implementation and the analysis in the papers.
 - I allow for an optional voltage and current offset during the fit.